keithalewis/math/opm.md

 When a buyer sells shares they face even more restrictions and are also charged a _borrow cost_ over the period of time they are short.
-Prices can also depend on the particular buyer and seller of the transaction due to credit issues or regulations.
+Prices can also depend on the particular buyer and seller of the transaction due to credit issues or regulations, among other things.

 A more realistic model for prices in a one-period model is to replace
 $x\colon I\to\RR$ by $x\colon I\times A\to\RR$ where $A$ is the set
 of possible amounts.
 The cost of setting up the position $\xi\in\RR^I$ is ${\sum_{i\in I} \xi(i) x(i, \xi(i))}$.
 For a fixed transaction cost
 $\tau\in\RR$ per share we have ${x(i, a) = x_0(i) + \tau a}$ where
 $x_0$ is the mid price.
+If a limit order book is available then a very good approximation to the execution price is the function of cumulative limit order amounts versus order levels.

 ## References